 Not a bad place to be, but certainly not great either

-So up until recently, connectivity in hearing aids was just about remote control and some less than optimal quality streaming.
-As long as you have a modern iPhone and don’t mind less than good quality, you’d be OK.
+So up until recently, connectivity in hearing aids was just about remote control and some less-than-optimal quality streaming.
+As long as you have a modern iPhone, and don’t mind less than good quality, you’d be okay.

 Then there was a glimmer of hope

 In 2017 Sonova released the Phonak Audeo Direct and the Moxi All.
 These devices were based on Sonova’s Sword 2.0 wireless radio chip and allowed phone call streaming to one ear only.
 These were the first hearing aids based on Bluetooth classic.
 This was possible as the Sword 2.0 chip was more efficient with its power usage than any other Bluetooth classic chip.

 This provided the benefit that you could connect to any mobile phone with the hands-free protocol.
 So even some older flip phones works with it.
 It also allows you to use the hearing aid as a truly hands free headset.
 Your voice is picked up by the microphone of the aid, so your phone could stay in your pocket.
 Stereo streaming of phone calls or any other type of audio is out of the question as the connection is purely one ear only.

 But it came at a very high cost